dimitri4788/notes/linuxStuff.md

 - **a.out**
     - a.out is a file format used in older versions of Unix-like computer operating systems for executables, object code, and, in later systems, shared libraries
     - The name stands for "assembler output"
-    - "a.out" remains the default output file name for executables created by certain compilers and linkers when no output name is specified, even though the created files actually are not in the a.out format
+    - `a.out` remains the default output file name for executables created by certain compilers and linkers when no output name is specified, even though the created files actually are not in the a.out format
     - The a.out format forced shared libraries to occupy a fixed place in memory.
 If you wanted to distribute an a.out shared library, you had to register its address space.
 This was good for performance but it didn't scale at all
         - Linux's transition to ELF was more or less forced due to the complex nature of building a.out shared libraries on that platform, which included the need to register the virtual address space at which the library was located with a central authority, as the a.out ld.so in Linux was unable to relocate shared libraries
 - **ELF**